-Speyer (German: [ˈʃpaɪɐ] , older spelling ⓘSpeier; Palatine German: Schbaija; French: Spire), historically known in English as Spires, is a city in Rhineland-Palatinate in Germany with approximately 50,000 inhabitants.
+Speyer (German: [ˈʃpaɪɐ] , older spelling ⓘSpeier; Palatine German: Schbaija; French: Spire), historically known in English as Spires, is a city in Rhineland-Palatinate in the western part of the Federal Republic of Germany with approximately 50,000 inhabitants.
 Located on the left bank of the river Rhine, Speyer lies 25 km (16 miles) south of Ludwigshafen and Mannheim, and 21 km (13 miles) south-west of Heidelberg.
-Founded by the Romans, it is one of Germany's oldest cities.
+Founded by the ancient Romans as an fortified town on the northeast frontiers of their Roman Empire, it is one of Germany's oldest cities.
 Speyer Cathedral, a number of other churches, and the Altpörtel ("old gate") dominate the Speyer landscape.
 In the cathedral, beneath the high altar, are the tombs of eight Holy Roman Emperors and German kings.

 Speyer